zhilulian/mcp-server/server/mcp_server_traffic_route/README.md

 ###  Short Description

-The DNS routing service that allows users to configure DNS rules to ensure that requests from clients reach the desired service nodes.
+Support for configuring DNS routing rules to ensure that requests from clients reach the desired service nodes.

 ### Long Description

-The DNS routing service that allows users to configure DNS rules to ensure that requests from clients reach the desired service nodes.
+The DNS routing service that allows users to configure DNS routing rules to ensure that requests from clients reach the desired service nodes.

 ## Category